Exabyte-io/documentation/docs/entities-general/bank.md

 ## Private

-If an Account has a sufficient [service level](/pricing/service-levels.md), the situation displayed below might appear, whereby private items are accessible only to the Account members:
+If an Account has a sufficient [service level](/pricing/service-levels.md), the situation displayed below might appear, whereby private items are accessible only to the Account members.

 ![Bank Diagram](/images/Bank-diagram-Private.png "Bank Diagram")

 ## Public

-Alternatively, the lack of data privacy leads to the following scenario, whereby all other Accounts gain access to the Bank entities:
+Alternatively, the lack of data privacy leads to the following scenario, whereby all other Accounts gain access to the Bank entities.

 ![Bank Diagram](/images/Bank-diagram-Public.png "Bank Diagram")